vin-ice/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This location is holds learnings on standard streams and formatting on shell
+This location has learnings on standard streams and formatting on shell